jakemh/tags/README.md

 tags
 ====
 tags attempts to efficiently evaluate tag expressions using sorted lists stored in server memory.
-Based on the work of legendary engineer, hacker, facebook employee, mentor and friend, Marcel G. Laverdet.
+Speed of evaluation is independent of the number of tags in the database.
+Based on the work of legendary engineer Marcel G. Laverdet.
+Both left to right evaluation and order of operations with sub-expressions are supported.

 ###Example: